naamagal/ai_course_exercises/README.md

 # AI COURSE: ALL CODING EXERCISES
+Python.
 Submission in pairs, with Adi Yehezkely